Wildlander-mod/wildlander-mod.github.io/_01Support/KnownIssues.md

 ## When will these be fixed?

-Depending on the severity some maybe hot-fixed immediately, other will wait til next major release.
+Depending on the severity some maybe hot-fixed immediately, other will wait until next major release.
+Some patches are available in the patches and Bugfixes channel on our discord.

 Some may need to wait for the mods used behind the scenes to be corrected.